What is Theravada Buddhism?

 Theravada rests on core Buddhist teachings including the four noble truths and eightfold path to enlightenment, the three jewels (Buddha, dharma, and sangha), and concepts such as impermanence, non-self, karma, rebirth, and dependent origination (the co-arising of phenomena), along with ethical precepts and the meditation practices of samatha (calm abiding) and vipassana (insight).

 Although the Buddha set out ethical guidelines for lay practitioners, Theravada is essentially a monastic tradition, emphasizing vows of renunciation and self-purification.
 For the Theravadin, the spiritual ideal is the arahant (Sanskrit, arhat), or “accomplished one,” who through solitary effort attains nirvana—liberation from the suffering of cyclic existence that marks samsara, or worldly life.
-In classical Theravada, a layperson could become a “stream-enterer”—the first of four levels of attainment on the path to enlightenment.
-But the disciplined life of a monastic was deemed essential to reach the highest level—a non-returner like the Buddha, whose “final nirvana” experienced at his death freed him from rebirth.
+In classical Theravada, a layperson can reach the first three levels of attainment on the path to enlightenment.
+But the disciplined life of a monastic was deemed essential to reach the fourth and highest level—an arahant like the Buddha, whose “final nirvana” experienced at his death freed him from rebirth.

 Theravada has sometimes been called “Southern Buddhism”: from its origins in northern India, it fanned out across southern Asia and today remains the predominant form of Buddhism practiced in Sri Lanka, Myanmar (Burma), Thailand, Cambodia, and Laos, and it is also practiced in Europe, the Americas, and beyond.